 - Enforce Denver County animal ordinances

-- Proactively educate the public about animals, their needs, and DAS’s critical role as a community resource.
+- Proactively educate the public about animals, their needs, and DAP’s critical role as a community resource

 VISION STATEMENT: Leading a city in which people and companion animals are safe and have the resources necessary to live in healthy, humane Denver neighborhoods.